Luc Sante's full essay and a portfolio of new work by John Chiara can be viewed on The New York Times Magazine website.

-Sory's first solo museum exhibition in the U.S. For more information, please visit the Art Institute website.
+Sory's first solo museum exhibition in the U.S. is on view through August 19.
+For more information, please visit the Art Institute website.

 Works by Alison Rossiter are featured in Shape of Light: 100 Years of Photography and Abstract Art, on view at Tate Modern from May 2 – October 14, 2018.
 For more information, please visit the Tate Modern website.